 Jeez, but her blisters hurt!

-Forty-five minutes had passed since she slammed Ollie’s pickup door to stomp off toward home on foot and he sped off in his pickup, and he hadn’t shown up yet.
+Forty-five minutes had passed since she slammed Ollie’s pickup door to stomp off toward home on foot and he sped off in his pickup.
+He hadn’t returned yet, but she expected him to.
+He wouldn’t let her walk all the way home.
+He just had to cool off a little.

-The worst part of that scenario was that she’d actually have to walk the whole way home.
 Three more miles with blistered feet—but it was Friday night, so there was a good chance somebody would come along pretty soon.
-The Albrechts, a young couple living ten miles from Caprock, often drove into town for the second feature at the Olympic on Friday nights.
+The Albrechts, a young couple living ten miles from Caprock, often drove into town for the second feature at the Olympic Theater on Friday nights.
 Rio Bravo was showing and she happened to know they were both John Wayne fans.
-They would be glad to give her a ride home.
+They’d be glad to give her a ride home.

 Five minutes later she had to take off her shoe.
 She wondered how far she could walk before her bobby sock wore through.
 Maybe she could tear a sleeve off her jacket and wrap it around her foot if she had to, but if she were reduced to that extreme and her daddy found out, he’d turn Ollie into a sack of tankage before the sun came up.
 Maybe even get the sheriff involved.
 It had to be against the law to strand an innocent girl along an abandoned road this late at night.
 If it wasn’t, it sure ought to be.